rodmax/react-playground/docs/architecture.md

-# Application structure
+# Architecture

-Here we give a set of principles and rules that the application (folder) structure follows
+Here we give a set of architectural principles and rules that the application follows

 ## LIFT